datanav/docs/terms.rst

 Services with related Customer data and any documentation for the Services for the Customer.
-The Customer shall give reasonable notice before such audits, at least 20 calendar days, and the audit shall be carried out during normal business hours as set out in this Agreement.
+The Customer shall give reasonable notice before such audits, at least 20 calendar days, and the audit shall be carried out during normal business hours.
 The Customer acknowledges that scope of audit shall be limited to SESAM's own delivery of Service, as well as applicable documentation.

 The Customers may not utilize auditors who are in direct competition with SESAM.
 The auditor(s) shall sign a confidentiality statement.
 The